Skip to content

 Effect of Via Drill Diameter

-Now change the Via Diameter parameter from 0.3 mm to 0.5 mm and re-run.
-You should observe:
+Here's a useful experiment: change the Via Diameter parameter from 0.3 mm to 0.5 mm and re-run the simulation.
+You should observe several things happening:

-• The stub resonance frequency shifts slightly lower (larger barrel has more capacitance, pulling frequency down)
+• The stub resonance frequency shifts slightly lower.
+A larger barrel has more capacitance, which pulls the resonant frequency down.

-• S21 insertion loss at low frequency worsens slightly due to increased pad capacitance
+• S21 insertion loss at low frequency gets a bit worse due to increased pad capacitance loading the trace.

-• S11 at DC-to-1 GHz degrades by 2–4 dB as the larger anti-pad capacitance mismatches the trace impedance
+• S11 at DC-to-1 GHz degrades by 2–4 dB as the larger anti-pad capacitance creates a bigger impedance mismatch with the trace.

-This confirms the SI rule of thumb: minimize via drill diameter for high-speed signals, not just to hit aspect ratio targets, but to reduce the via capacitance that lowers local impedance.
-For a 0.3 mm drill on 1.5 mm FR-4, via impedance is roughly 35–40 Ω — already 10–15 Ω below the 50 Ω system impedance.
-Some designs compensate by reducing the anti-pad diameter to shrink the capacitance.
+This confirms an important SI rule of thumb: minimize via drill diameter for high-speed signals.
+It's not just about hitting aspect ratio targets for manufacturing — it's about reducing the via capacitance that lowers the local impedance.
+For a 0.3 mm drill on 1.5 mm FR-4, the via impedance is roughly 35–40 Ω. That's already 10–15 Ω below your 50 Ω system impedance, creating a discontinuity at every via transition.
+Some designs try to compensate by reducing the anti-pad diameter to shrink the capacitance, though you have to be careful not to violate your fab house's clearance rules.

 When to Back-Drill

-Back-drilling removes the stub by counter-boring from the opposite side of the board, leaving only a short stub remnant (typically 0.1–0.2 mm drill-to-layer clearance).
-It adds cost — expect $150–300 per panel — but the improvement is dramatic: the notch disappears from the signal band entirely.
+Back-drilling removes the stub by counter-boring from the opposite side of the board after plating.
+You're left with only a short stub remnant, typically 0.1–0.2 mm of drill-to-layer clearance.
+It adds cost — expect somewhere between $150 and $300 per panel depending on your fab house and panel size — but the improvement is dramatic.
+The notch literally disappears from your signal band entirely.

-The rule of thumb is simple: if the stub resonance from the Via Stub Resonance calculator lands within 2× the signal Nyquist frequency, back-drill.
-For 10 Gbps NRZ (5 GHz Nyquist), back-drill any stub that resonates below 10 GHz.
-For 25 Gbps PAM4, that threshold is 25 GHz — which means back-drilling is nearly always required on backplane designs.
+The rule of thumb is straightforward: if the stub resonance from the Via Stub Resonance calculator lands within 2× the signal Nyquist frequency, you need to back-drill.
+For 10 Gbps NRZ with a 5 GHz Nyquist frequency, that means back-drilling any stub that resonates below 10 GHz.
+For 25 Gbps PAM4, that threshold jumps to 25 GHz — which means back-drilling becomes nearly mandatory on backplane designs.
+There's just no way around it.

 What to Do with the Results

 1. Re-route to a shallower layer transition.
-If the signal can exit at layer 2 instead of layer 6, the stub is much shorter.
+If the signal can exit at layer 2 instead of layer 6, the stub becomes much shorter and the resonance moves way up in frequency.
+This is free if you catch it early enough in layout, but might require ripping up significant routing if you're deep into the design.

-Run the FDTD simulation at each stage to confirm the resonance has moved out of band before sending the design to fab.
-An hour of simulation time is far cheaper than a PCB respin.
+Run the FDTD simulation at each stage to confirm the resonance has actually moved out of band before you send the design to fab.
+An hour of simulation time now is infinitely cheaper than discovering the problem after you've built 500 boards.
+Trust me on this one.

-Use the FDTD S-Parameter Simulator to model your via geometry directly in the browser.
+Use the FDTD S-Parameter Simulator to model your via geometry directly in the browser and see exactly where your stub resonance lands.

 Related Articles